City of Sarasota

 The maximum award amount is $2,000 per City recognized association/entity, per fiscal year.
 Associations/entities with 1,000 parcels/units or more may request up to $3,000.

-Funds are expected to be available for expenditure the third week of October 2018 and all dollars must be expended prior to September 30, 2019.
+Funds are expected to be available for expenditure the first week of March 2019 and all dollars must be expended prior to September 30, 2019.
 No expenses may be incurred before City Commission approval date and staff authorization.